glair-ai/glair-web-components/README.md

 For setting the width and height, it's advisable to set the aspect ratio of width divided by height at 1:1, with a maximum ratio of 4:3 and a minimum ratio of 3:4.
 This is because 1:1 aspect ratio is optimal for different devices such as mobile cameras and PC webcams.

-The reason for this recommendation is to ensure that the camera can capture the central part of the camera at various resolutions.
-For instance, most PC webcams have an aspect ratio of 4:3, while mobile webcams mostly have an aspect ratio of 3:4.
+The reason for the recommendation of using an aspect ratio of 1:1 is to ensure that the camera can capture the central part of the image at various resolutions, as most PC webcams have an aspect ratio of 4:3 while mobile webcams mostly have an aspect ratio of 3:4.
+With an aspect ratio of 1:1, the component can display 3 out of a maximum of 4 parts on both webcams.
+On the other hand, if a component's aspect ratio is set to 4:3, most PC webcams will be captured perfectly, but mobile webcams will take a less central position.

 By using an aspect ratio of 1:1, the camera will be more compatible with different devices and resulting in a better-aligned and user-friendly image.
 This makes it easier for individuals to position themselves in the center of the frame when taking pictures or recording videos.